Here's what we'll cover

 • support iron and vitamin needs if postpartum depletion is present

-Mental Health and Emotional Eating Postpartum
+Mental Health and Emotional Eating Postpartum: A Holistic Approach to Weight Management

 Helpful strategies include: